 - an egg carton

 Step 1: Hold the egg with 2 fingers and carefully draw your design with the versa marker.
 This can be a bit tricky since the ink is transparent.
-You can see what you are doing if you are in a well lit space.
+You can see what you’re doing if you’re in a well lit space.
 Remember that anywhere the ink goes, the power is going to stick there and end up being part of your design, so do one side of your egg at a time.

 Step 2: Lay out a sheet of paper, hold your egg over it and pour your embossing powder over the egg.
 The powder will stick to your design.
-(The paper is just so that you can fold it and easily pour the excess powder back into your container.)
+(You can use the paper to fold it and easily pour the excess powder back into your container.)

 Once you have the powder on your design you can clean it up a little with a small dry paint brush or your fingernail.
 You just don’t want a lot of powder where it wasn’t intended because it will get cooked on there in the next step.

 Lay your egg (design side up) on your egg carton and use the embossing heat gun to activate the powder.
 You will see the powder turn to a shiny finish.
-(Note: the egg gets hot so that is why it is a good idea to lay it on the carton.
-A few finger tips got super toasty in the making of this tutorial.)
+(Note: the egg gets hot so that is why it’s a good idea to lay it on the carton.
+A few finger tips got super toasty in the making of this tutorial!)